astronomer/astro-docs/cloud/stable/06_resources/03_pricing.md

 ## Scheduler and Worker Count

-Setting the **Scheduler Count** slider determines how many Schedulers run on your Airflow Deployment, while the **Worker Count** slider determines the number of Celery Workers provisioned for your Airflow Deployment.
+Setting the **Scheduler Count** slider determines how many Schedulers run on your Airflow Deployment concurrently, while the **Worker Count** slider determines the number of Celery Workers provisioned for your Airflow Deployment.
 The cost for each is based on the amount of AU specified in their respective **Resources** settings.

 ### Scheduler and Worker Count pricing